sammothxc/esp32-7seg-clock/README.md

 ## TODO

-- trigger "special update routine" to avoid tweaking out the display
 - make webui not ugly
 - add ability to display errors
 - add ability to change brightness (using button perchance?)